bitcoinhodler/glacier/docs/_docs/deposit/index.md

     iii.
 If you are rolling multiple dice at the same time, read the dice left-to-right.
 This is important.
 Humans are [horrible at generating random data](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0041531){: target="_blank" ._}
     and great at noticing patterns.
 Without a consistent heuristic like “read the dice left to right”, you may subconsciously read them in a non-random order (like tending to record lower numbers first).
 This can drastically undermine the randomness of the data, and could be exploited to guess your private keys. iv.
-Manually enter the numbers into the Quarantined Scratchpads on both quarantined computers.
-Put all rolls on the same line to create one line of 62 numbers .
+Manually enter the <span class="danger">numbers</span> into the Quarantined Scratchpads on both quarantined computers.
+Put all rolls on the same line to create <span class="danger">one line of 62 numbers</span>.
 (It’s fine to add spaces for readability.)
   b.
-Repeat this process a total of N times, so that you have a total of N lines of numbers in each Quarantined Scratchpad.
+Repeat this process a total of N times, so that you have a total of
+  <span class="danger">N lines of numbers</span> in each Quarantined Scratchpad.
   Generate computer entropy
     i.
 Type “COMPUTER ENTROPY” into both computers’ Quarantined Scratchpads.
 (This is a descriptive heading to keep your notes organized and minimize risk of error.) ii.
 Make sure you are in the ~/glacier folder: $ cd ~/glacier iii.
 On the Q1 computer enter the following command.
 You’ll need to supply the number of keys required for your multisignature withdrawal policy (4 by default).